Violet goby: Temperature, pH, and salinity

 Violet gobies are generally healthy at temperatures between 76 and 78 F, with a pH between 6.5-8.5, and salinity at 1.006-1.008.

 Feeding

-Violet gobies are scavengers in the wild and need a varied diet for optimum health, but are limited by two factors, their small throat size and very poor vision.
-Despite having huge tooth-filled mouths, these fish actually have very small throats and this limits the kinds of foods they eat.
+Violet gobies are scavengers in the wild and need a varied diet for optimum health.
 They eat both animal and plant-based foods, such as frozen blood worms, frozen tubifex worms, baby brine shrimp, and vegetable flakes.
-Unless they are in a species specific tank, violet gobies cannot compete with other fish to find food, because of poor eyesight.
-Violet gobies often feed at night.
+It is worth noting that the foods they eat are limited by two factors.
+Firstly, despite having huge tooth-filled mouths, these fish actually have very small throats.
+And secondly, because of their poor eyesight, violet gobies cannot compete with other fish to find food.
+It is also worth noting that violet gobies often feed at night.

 Breeding

 They typically spawn in a group of one male and three or more females.
 Females require many hiding places, while the male needs a site to build his nest.
 Spawning is triggered by feeding on live meaty foods, and a decrease in salinity from 7 parts per thousand (1.006-1.008sg) to around 5 parts per thousand (1.004), followed by an increase to 30 parts per thousand (close to regular marine salinity, about 1.023sg).
 The male spawns with several females over the course of a day.
 After spawning, the male guards the eggs.
 After 1.5-2 days, the eggs hatch.
 Fry eat infusoria (particularly rotifers) and "green water" (single celled algae) for up to a month.
 They then eat baby brine shrimp nauplii.